Logo

 On September 13,1969, Ernie Stautner was inducted into the Pro Football Hall of Fame in his first year of eligibility.

-Ernie Stautner was instrumental in the development of defensive players such as Randy White and Ed "Too Tall" Jones.
+Ernie Stautner was instrumental in the development of defensive players such as Randy White, Ed "Too Tall" Jones, and Harvey Martin.

-Ernie Stautner contributed to the emergence of the team's famed "Doomsday" and "Doomsday II" defenses.
+Ernie Stautner devised in large part and contributed to the emergence of the team's famed "Doomsday" defense, and "Doomsday II" defense that won the 1977 Super Bowl title.

-Ernie Stautner stayed on with the Cowboys from 1988 to 1989 as a scout.
+Ernie Stautner stayed on with the Cowboys in 1989 as a scout.

 Ernie Stautner coached the Dallas Texans, an Arena Football League team in their first season of play in 1990, guiding the franchise to an appearance in the ArenaBowl IV and earning the league's Coach-of-the-Year award.